 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

 Hue is a gorgeous city in central Vietnam between Hanoi and Hoi An.
-We spent 2 days in Hue after arriving via the Hai Van Pass.
+I spent 2 days in Hue after arriving via the Hai Van Pass.
+It’s a beautiful place that’s safe for solo travel in Vietnam with lots of temples and historic sights.

 Hue is a fantastic addition to your Vietnam itinerary due to the city’s historical importance.
-The main attractions are the Imperial City and the tombs – which are less morbid than they sound and more like temples or palaces by our standards.
+The main attractions are the Imperial City and the tomb, which are less morbid than they sound and more like temples or palaces by our standards.

 Copy of Lonely Planet Vietnam